second-state/whitepapers/smart-contracts-search-engine/getting-started.md

   }
 ]
 ```

 Nested ABIs, like the ones shown above, are very common.
-In order to provide the most flexibility, the smart contract search engine stores both of the ABIs against any smart contract address which houses an instance of the above deployed contract.
+In order to provide the most flexibility, the smart contract search engine stores both of the ABIs against any smart contract address which houses an instance of the above deployed `ChildContract`.
 The hash for the `ParentContract` is `0x5dc306fb7e9065cf256a57f077267b73491a0df567d2aa8c1e89250e96f87011` and the hash for the `ChildContract` is `0xfa13b708346165ef225d79a51acbc17c24b9a2f523b71272fc6160cd9d54ced7`.
-We can see these hashes in the raw smart contract data as shown below.
+We can see these hashes in the `abiShaList` section of the raw smart contract data shown below.

 ```javascript
 {